Dónde Están los Ladrones?

-Upon its release, Dónde Están los Ladrones? received positive reviews from music critics, who praised its sound and lyrics, with one reviewer comparing Shakira to Alanis Morissette.
+Upon its release, Dónde Están los Ladrones? received positive reviews from music critics, who praised its sound and lyrics; Shakira was sometimes compared to Alanis Morissette.
 Commercially, the album was a success, selling over one million copies within its first month of release.
-Additionally, the album peaked at number 131 on the US Billboard 200, and topped the Top Latin and Latin Pop Albums charts.
+It peaked at number 131 on the U.S. Billboard 200 and topped Billboards Top Latin and Latin Pop Albums charts.
 The album received numerous record certifications in various countries, including a platinum certification in the United States and a triple-platinum certification in Shakira's native Colombia.
-Dónde Están los Ladrones? won several accolades, and was nominated for Grammy Award for Best Latin Rock/Alternative Performance at the 41st Grammy Awards.
-In 2020, it was ranked number 496 on Rolling Stone's 500 Greatest Albums of All Time.
+Dónde Están los Ladrones? won several accolades and was nominated for Grammy Award for Best Latin Rock/Alternative Performance at the 41st Grammy Awards.
+In 2020, it was ranked number 496 by Rolling Stone on its 500 Greatest Albums of All Time.

 Six singles were released from Dónde Están los Ladrones?.
 Its lead single, "Ciega, Sordomuda", reached the top of both Billboards Hot Latin and Latin Pop Songs component charts, and also reached number one on charts of countries in Central America and Venezuela.
-Follow-up singles "Tú", "Inevitable", "No Creo", "Ojos Así" and "Moscas en la Casa" peaked within the top thirty and top ten of the charts, respectively.
+Follow-up singles "Tú", "Inevitable", "No Creo", "Ojos Así" and "Moscas en la Casa" also debuted high on the charts.
 The album was promoted through several televised performances, including her debut on American television through The Rosie O'Donnell Show.
-In order to continue promoting it, along with her next release, MTV Unplugged, Shakira embarked on the Tour Anfibio, which visited North and South America throughout 2000.
+In August 1999, Shakira gave an acoustic MTV Unplugged concert in New York City, which resulted in the live MTV Unplugged album.
+Her second tour, Tour Anfibio, visited South and North America in March–May 2000 and promoted both records.